 That’s exactly what happened, and it also led to the game being featured by Jimmy Fallon like I mentioned in the introduction.
 It also got exposure via other celebs, publications, and sites like Tech Crunch, Fox News and more.

 It’s also been featured numerous times on places like YouTube by some of the top YouTube content creators who obviously helped and continues to help keep the curiosity high for the game.

 Justin basically created every website or internet entrepreneurs dream.
 Who could have ever thought that an idea so simple, yet fun, could draw so much attention?
 It’s truly amazing!

 Here’s a super interesting fact for you: searchengineland.com reported that the game was first developed and played by Google employees many years ago, around 2010.
 They called it Google Suggest Family Feud, and it was a highly addictive pass time in the Cambridge offices of Google.

 It looks like I’m not the only one that often guesses the answers to this game incorrectly.
 Someone truly took the time to create a Google Feud Answers website that you can see here: http://www.googlefeudanswers.com

 So if you feel like cheating, you could head over to the website and search for the question you are presented with to make sure that you don’t get a single one wrong.
 The website has over 30 pages of answers, but it does not look like the website owner has updated it in a while.
 The last answer was filled in sometime in 2016.

 Justin Hook has really outdone himself with this game.
 Since it has grown in such popularity, he’s even released mobile apps for Android and iTunes.
-The mobile app is called Autocomplete and serves the same function like the Google Feud game.
+The mobile app is called Autocomplete and serves the same function as the GF game.